liamthetate/ms3-mini-project-redux/README.md

 # FUTURE EXPANSION

-There are numerous ways to improve this experience, from small to large.

-SMALL:

-* Only display list information that pertains to the current task i.e. if the UI says find the diseased, the list below only lists disease and not honey productivity.
-At the moment it's more intuitive to 'skip ahead' and start reporting bees that aren't yet a focus of attention.
+* Only display bee information that pertains to the current task i.e. if the UI says find the 'diseased', the page doesn't show honey productivity.
+At the moment it's more intuitive to skip ahead and start reporting bees that aren't yet a focus of attention.

-LARGE:

 * More involved tasks!
-For example: Finding the Admin or Head of BR (Bee Resources) log-in details on the list, then logging-in as them and reporting them as diseased / poor productivity, lol!
+For example: finding the Admin or Head of BR (Bee Resources) log-in details on the list, then logging-in as them and reporting them as diseased / poor productivity, lol!

 <br/>
 <br/>